mhvwerts/randommw/README.md

 ### `void RanInit(uint64_t uSeed)`

 Initialize the ziggurat algorithm and set the random seed for the underlying random number generator.
-The default generator is MWC_52 (which is MWC8222 with 52-bit random mantissa for floating point doubles).
+The default generator is MWC256 (with 52-bit random mantissa for floating point doubles).
 If a different generator is desired, call `RanSetRan()` before `RanInit()`.

 The random seed `uSeed` is always an unsigned 64-bit integer, independently of the specific random number generator.
 A PRNG-specific routine uses this seed to fully initialize the PRNG.